Becoming an Egg Farmer

 Egg farmers with more than 300 birds must register with EFA.

 Registered egg farmers must have quota, which can be purchased or leased by any Canadian.
-EFA maintains a list of interested parties, to help link those wanting to buy or lease quota with those who have quota available for sale.
+EFA maintains a list of interested parties, to help link those wanting to buy quota with those who have quota available for sale.
 You can contact EFA and request to be added to the Quota Transfer List.
 There are a number of requirements that must be met in order for EFA to approve a quota transfer, as well as conditions around how quota is used after it is transferred.

 Quota values are set by the market, and are negotiated directly between farmers.
 You can request statistics on historic quota values from EFA.
-Once a quota transfer has been agreed upon, you must apply for a license from EFA.
+Once a quota transfer has been agreed upon, you must apply to EFA to become a registered egg farmer.
 To qualify for a license, egg farmers must operate in compliance with EFA’s requirements around on farm food safety and animal care.

 EFA has also launched a New Entrant Program, which provides an opportunity for those new to the egg industry to access quota.